-The District's General Fund adopted budget for fiscal year 2020 total \$107,901,022, which represents an increase of \$11,702,924 or 12.2 percent from the 2019.
+The District's General Fund adopted budget for fiscal year 2021 totaled \$92,687,142, which represents an increase of \$868,623 or 0.9 percent over the 2020 budget.
 Property tax revenues are the single largest source of revenue for the District.
-Property tax revenues are expected to increase in fiscal year 2020 by 4.34 percent due to an increase in assessed values.
+Property tax revenues were expected to increase in fiscal year 2021 by 5.1 percent due to an increase in assessed values.
+However, this was based on a projection that was made before COVID-19 and has not been updated at this point.

 The District maintains its intergovernmental agreement (IGA) with Multnomah County to provide library operations and support to the District.
-The IGA is effective from January 1, 2013 to June 30, 2019.
+The IGA is effective from January 1, 2013 to June 30, 2020.
 The IGA renews annually on an automatic basis unless both parties decide to terminate the agreement.